The Virtuous City Vision: A National Platform for Gaza’s Governance and Renewal

 New Canaanism is the opposite: it expands identity rather than restricts it, and uses shared ancestry to build mutual recognition, not exclusion.

 At the same time, any ancestral framework must recognize the identity-based dispute that surrounds this topic.
 Israelis and Palestinians hold deeply rooted, often incompatible historical narratives shaped by trauma, scripture, cultural memory, and national formation.
 For many Israelis, the Hebrew story is anchored in covenant and peoplehood rather than Bronze Age anthropology; for many Palestinians, national identity is grounded in uninterrupted presence and the lived experience of dispossession, not ancient ethnogenesis.
-The Canaanite framing interacts with these truths unevenly.
-Some find it illuminating, others see it as reductive or politically charged, and many regard it as peripheral to their core identity.
-This diversity of interpretation is legitimate.
-New Canaanism does not seek to overwrite or adjudicate national narratives, but to offer an additional lens that future generations may adapt, reinterpret, or decline as they see fit.

 Member states will commit to integrating this curriculum into their education systems, establishing programs grounded in civic virtue, mutual recognition, and resistance to dehumanization.
 The goal is to cultivate a generation that views the Other not as an adversary but as a relative — a fellow inheritor of the same ancient land and story.